harrisoncramer/typeorm-typegrapqhl-api/README.md

 # 🚀 TypeORM + Type-graphQL API

-This is the API that connects to sqllite in development and postgres on AWS (RDS) in production
+This is a GraphQL API that connects to SQLite in development and Postgres in production.
+Dockerized for faster deployment.

 ## Installation